Automatic Tool Changer for Carvera Air

 Overview

 The Carvera Air is a capable desktop CNC machine, but it ships without ATC.
 For multi-tool jobs, every stop means a manual swap, inconsistent offsets, and broken workflow.
-I wanted to fix that, so I designed and built a full ATC retrofit inspired by its bigger sibling, the Carvera, but with more tool slots.
+I wanted to fix that, so I designed and prototyped a full ATC retrofit inspired by its bigger sibling, the Carvera, but with more tool slots.

 Latest Dev Firmware and Controller add support for ATC-equipped machine